SceneVariables

 default: 0

-This setting causes the render to finish based on the total pixel sample count.
+Causes the render to finish based on the total pixel sample count.
 For example, if the value is 1024, the render will end after the next checkpoint write when each pixel exceeds 1024 samples.
 If the value is set to 0, the sample cap feature is disabled.

 checkpoint_snapshot_interval